 A burn or scald injury is for life.
 The scars are physical as well as psychological, and can present life-long challenges for the individual and their families.
-What many people don’t know is that children and the elderly are the most vulnerable, and the majority of injuries occur as a result of an accident in the home that could so easily have been prevented.
+What many people don’t know is that very young children and the elderly are the most vulnerable.
+Both have thinner skin, and may have slower reaction times or lack of communication to let others know they are experiencing pain.
+The majority of injuries occur as a result of an accident in the home, with many cases avoidable.

-- Children aged 0-14 made up 28% of finished consultant episodes, while those over 70 made up 36%.
-If you combine these figures, nearly 65% of burns from heating appliances afflicted children and the elderly.
+- Babies and young children aged 0-4 made up 22% of finished consultant episodes, while those over 70 made up 38%.

-- And sadly yet again, children and the elderly are the most at risk, with children in the 0-14 age range accounting for nearly 38% of finished consultant episodes and the over 70’s accounting for nearly 21%.
-These numbers combined account for 58% of scalds from taps.
+- And sadly yet again, very young children and the elderly are the most at risk, with children in the 0-4 age range accounting for 24% of finished consultant episodes and the over 70’s accounting for 24%.

-According to figures from Royal Society for the Prevention of Accidents (RoSPA) hot bath water is responsible for the highest number of fatal and severe scalding injuries among young children.
+It’s all too easy for radiators, towel warmers and central heating pipes to reach temperatures high enough to cause a burn if touched.
+Likewise, according to figures from Royal Society for the Prevention of Accidents (RoSPA), hot bath water is responsible for the highest number of fatal and severe scalding injuries among young children.

 However, the good news is that if we open our eyes to the dangers around us, the number of those receiving accidental burns and scalds should fall.
-And so, when it comes to reducing hot water scald injuries, the CIPHE has the following advice:
+And so, when it comes to reducing injuries, the CIPHE has the following advice:

 1) When filling up the bath, always run the cold water tap before you turn on the hot tap.

 2) If your home does not have them already, installing Thermostatic Mixing Valves (TMVs) will greatly reduce the risk of scalds, as the devices mix water to a safe controlled temperature at the outlet.